 The park was established in 1887 at a time when it was dedicated for recreational use by the public.
-During this period, it was referred to as Peakhurst Park, prior to its name change in 1922 when it was given its present name.
+During this period, it was referred to as Peakhurst Park, before its name change in 1922 when it was given its present name.

 Oatley Park Castle, BBQ & Bush Walking Tracks Map, Sydney

 In addition to its significance, the park is also home to many attractions that include an expansive children’s playground, a swimming area, as well as an oval.
 Steamroller Park is a favourite for many kids, mainly due to its castle theme and interactive setting that keeps kids engaged all day long.